mpneural/aiven-takehome-demo-project/springboot-project-setup-guide.md

    9.2 We should see messages similar to below

-9. Once we are happy with the aboce drive run we can do application packaging with below commands
+10. Once we are happy with the aboce drive run we can do application packaging with below commands

          gradle clean
          gradle build
          gradle bootBuildImage

+11. Please feel free to generate docker image for kubernetes deployment as desired.
+The project also has docker build script under directory as : _project_home > docker > Dockerfile_